 Smokers Teeth and Gums – Conclusion

 Smokers have higher risks of developing gum disease, tooth decay, teeth stains, gum pigmentation, and bad breath.
 Besides these oral problems, smokers also don’t heal well after surgery.
 Quitting smoking is the best way to improve your oral health.
-Smokers can keep their teeth and gums healthy by maintaining good oral hygiene, eat nutritious foods, and visit a dentist regularly for professional teeth cleanings.
+Smokers can keep their teeth and gums healthy by maintaining good oral hygiene, eating nutritious foods, and visiting a dentist regularly for professional teeth cleanings.